 The developmental approach puts emotions in the forefront of importance.
-Not paying attention to our children’s emotional expressions comes at a high cost because we miss out on that window into our child’s world—what makes him/her tick and what will help him/her respond to us and then feel safe enough to initiate interactions with us.
+Not paying attention to our children’s emotional expressions comes at a high cost because we miss out on that window into our child’s world—what makes them tick and what will help them respond to us and then feel safe enough to initiate interactions with us.

 Challenges to the developmental way of thinking

 Parents have a pre-conceived idea of what their children should be doing by a certain age.
 They see other children learning and developing and want to make sure their child is keeping pace.

 When learning of their child’s developmental difference, parents feel even more pressure to see their children acquire familiar skills.

 Development works at its own pace, though.
 Due to their unique biologies, children with developmental differences have difficulty mastering early emotional developmental milestones on a neurotypical timeline.

 This, in turn, makes it very difficult for them to master the skills that parents see other children acquiring so easily on a neurotypical timeline as well.